azizulmaqsud/Create-Cronjobs-in-Kubernetes/README.md

-# CronJobs in Kubernetes
-- How to Run Automated Tasks with a CronJob
+# How to Run Automated Tasks with a CronJob?

 # Pre-requisite
 - Kubernetes cluster
 - kubectl command-line tool must be configured to communicate with your cluster.
 - It is recommended to run a cluster with at least two nodes that are not acting as control plane hosts.
-If cluster not available, you can create by using minikube or you can use one of these Kubernetes playgrounds:
+If the cluster is not available, you can create it by using minikube or you can use one of these Kubernetes playgrounds:

   -Killercoda https://killercoda.com/playgrounds/scenario/kubernetes
   -Play with Kubernetes https://labs.play-with-k8s.com/

-# How to Create a CronJob
+# How to Create a CronJob?
-  Here is a sample config file for a CronJob to run task every minute: (Please rephrase it in Golang)
+  Here is a sample config file for a CronJob to runthe  task every minute: (Please rephrase it in Golang)

   -   apiVersion: batch/v1
   -   kind: CronJob